Contact Information

 Audiovisual Materials Unit Hours

 Reference services for select audiovisual materials may be unavailable without advance notice.
-Please contact Vann Evans, Audiovisual Materials Archivist, prior to visiting or scheduling an appointment.
+Please contact Rebecca Stubbs, Audiovisual Materials Archivist, prior to visiting or scheduling an appointment.
 Your experience with the Audiovisual Materials Unit will be greatly enhanced if the staff has adequate time to fully address your research needs.
 Audiovisual staff members may be able to assist researchers by e-mail and telephone, and an in-person visit may not be required.
 We can provide copies of most of the photographs, videos, and digital media in our collections for reasonable fees.

 Holidays